Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 Before we dive into the topic of recursive zkSNARKs, it is important to understand what exactly Zero-Knowledge applications are.
 Zero-Knowledge applications differ from traditional applications.
-In traditional software, like in web or mobile applications, the application delivers its functionality by executing the set of insturctions, loops and conditions that are defined in its source code.
+In traditional software, like in web or mobile applications, the application delivers its functionality by executing the set of instructions, loops and conditions that are defined in its source code.

 Zero-Knowledge applications are different.
 A Zero-Knowledge application does not does not deliver its end goal by executing a set of pre-determined instructions.
-Instead, the set of instructions that a Zero-Knowlede application executes, produce an assertion about the end goal.
+Instead, the set of instructions that a Zero-Knowledge application executes, produce an assertion about the end goal.

 ## Zero-Knowledge Application vs Traditional Application